yyutong/tp/docs/team/yuanxing-y.md

 ---
 ## Project: UniSave

-Unisave is a desktop finance planner app, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+UniSave is a desktop finance planner app, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Given below are my contributions to the project.